Low Priced Braille Embossers Vs Long Lasting Braille Embossers

 Braille Embosser Warranties Matter

 Our competition’s warranty support is handled by the dealer and not the manufacturer, which costs the dealer time and money.
 Since the dealer is motivated to sell more embossers, there is no incentive for them to get your problem corrected in a timely manner.
-This means more downtime and hassle for you, downtime costs you real money.
-How much would it cost you if your printer was down for a week?
-Braillo has the industry’s best warranty at up to 5 years and is fully factory supported.
+This means more downtime and hassle for you, and downtime costs you real money.
+How much would it cost you if your embosser was down for a week?
+Braillo has the industry’s best warranty at up to 4 years and is fully factory supported.
 Braillo stands behind our embossers 100%.
 See Braillo’s detailed warranty here

 Replacing Unreliable or Failed Braille Embossers